data-apis/array-api/spec/purpose_and_scope.md

 an operation performed element-by-element, in which individual array elements are considered in isolation and independently of other elements within the same array.

+### rank

+number of array dimensions (not to be confused with the number of linearly independent columns of a matrix).

 ### shape

 a tuple of `N` non-negative integers that specify the sizes of each dimension and where `N` corresponds to the number of dimensions.

+### singleton dimension

+a dimension whose size is one.

 * * *